 Year one students at Lyttleton School share their learning through digital stories, which provide students, teachers, parents, and whānau with a common language to discuss relating to others and managing self.

 Teacher, Francie Graham used Halbert and Kaser’s Spirals of Inquiry (2013) framework to explore the development of empathy and emotional intelligence of students in her year one class.
-As part of Lyttleton Primary School professional learning and development, Francie was supported in this Future Focused Inquiry by a facilitator to formulate and work through a spiral of inquiry over three terms in 2014.
+As part of Lyttleton Primary School professional learning and development, Francie was supported by a facilitator to formulate and work through a spiral of inquiry over three terms in 2014.

 Following the Christchurch earthquakes and the merge between Lyttelton Main School and Lyttelton West School to create Lyttleton Primary School, Francie realised the importance of students developing emotional intelligence to cope with anxiety, solve problems, and take ownership of their learning.